-- 1. Students consult the DPH Director and Supervisory Committee to determine whether a leave is the most appropriate course of action. - 2.
-The student submits an Academic Leave of Absence letter to the DPH Director.

-3. Upon approval, an email notification with a copy of the signed form is sent to the student, graduate chair, and faculty advisor.
+- 1. Students consult their faculty advisor, the Supervisory Committee, and the DPH Director to determine whether a leave is the most appropriate course of action. - 2.
+The student submits an Academic Leave of Absence letter to the DPH Director. - 3.
+Upon approval, an email notification with a copy of the signed form is sent to the student, faculty advisor, and the DPH Director's office.